mileweb/docs-content-cdn/zh/docs/portal/traffic-management/editing-edge-hostname.md

 **Note**: A default rule that covers all regions and all ISPs is always required.
 If you accidentally delete the default rule, the system will create one automatically.

 7. Click **Update**.
 8. When a message confirms that the edge hostname update was accepted, click **OK**.
-It can take a minute for the udpate to complete.
+It can take a minute for the update to complete.
 9. Click **Close** to return to the main page.